 How Are the Fees Factored?

-Each year, the BCDA board reviews and revises the fees laid out by the prior year’s fee guide.
-To determine the fee, the review board takes into account factors such as annual inflation and any labor cost increases.
+Each year, the BCDA Economics Committee reviews and revises the fees laid out by the prior year’s fee guide.
+To determine the fee, the committee takes into account factors such as annual inflation and any labor cost increases.
 This increase in the fee guide is always a variable rate and never a fixed rate.
-For example, the rate increased only two percent from 2014 to 2015, but went up 4.5 percent from 2016 to 2017, which was the largest increase of any province in Canada.
+For example, the rate increased only two percent from 2014 to 2015, but went up 4.5 percent from 2016 to 2017.
 Because of the sweeping differences from year to year, it becomes important for consumers, as well as dentists like us, to maintain an updated copy of the fee guide.

 Do All Dentists Charge the Same Fees?

 Dentists in British Columbia are not required to charge the fees in the fee guide, as the guide is only intended to provide an idea of what to charge.
 Each dentist’s office has its own set of costs that determine how much they charge for a certain type of treatment.
 This can include highly trained and licensed staff, the size of the office, the location of the office, lab fees, and specialized equipment just to name a few.
 Dentists’ fees vary, and as small business owners, they find their profit margins to be one of the most significant factors in their service fee structure.

 Do Insurance Companies Help Determine the BCDA Fees?

 Insurance companies and dental plan providers are not a presence when determining BCDA fees.
 However, they may use the fee guide to figure how much they’ll cover for a particular procedure.
 In all, the guide contains over 1,400 fees for various dental procedures.
 This includes both the prevention and treatment of various oral complications and diseases.